 Consumer.gov offers information on everything from creating a budget to learning how to protect yourself from identity theft.
 The one-stop-shop is a great starting point for anyone that has questions about financial well being.

 Taxes - Get help from VITA

 Filing taxes can be stressful and confusing even for those not filing for the first time.
 The United Way of Tucson and Southern Arizona provides Volunteer Income Tax Assistance for those that income qualify.
 Check out their website for more information on how to take advantage of this incredibly helpful service!

 Concerned About a Student?

-The University of Arizona Dean of Students office works closely with Fostering Success to help support students struggling with academic, personal, or emotional difficulties or who may be exhibiting concerning behavior.
-CARE reports can be submitted by any person concerned about a student.
-Reports will be evaluated during normal business hours.Submit a CARE Report
+The University of Arizona Dean of Students Office and Student Assistance team works closely with Fostering Success to help support students struggling with academic, personal, or emotional difficulties or who may be exhibiting concerning behavior.
+Our Student Assistance partners assist students with managing barriers that impede their success and strive for a culture of caring on campus.

 Academic Support - THINK TANK

 Seeking the best possible grades on math quizzes?
 Writing a first-rate paper?
 Refining you Spanish essay?
 The THINK TANK is here for you.
 Found in a variety of locations on campus, the THINK TANK is home to the Writing Center and math, science, Spanish, and French tutoring.

 Thrive Center is all about support, connection, and making the most of your time at the UA.
 Thrive provides a variety of resources and programs (including Fostering Success!!), from learning your way around campus to grad school preparation.
 Thrive Center offers workshops and mentoring options that can help you stay connected.